Mikitasz/Infrastructure-on-AWS-using-Terraform-and-Ansible/README.md

   - `template.tmpl`: Template for ansible inventory.
   - `change_permission.sh`: Change permission for keys.
   - `/modules`: Modules for Terraform.
-    In the secrets.tfvars, you need to specify the keys to the AWS user.
+    In the `secrets.tfvars`, you need to specify the keys to the AWS user.
     Example:

 ```